 Students who wish to continue studying Drama, Theatre or Performance are very well supported at Hurtwood.
 If you wish to continue your actor training you can apply to one of the many Drama Schools or opt to study Drama at university.
 Indeed many students decide to apply for both as it is difficult to secure a place at Drama School.
-The competition is fierce; for example at Guildhall 2000 people often apply for just 20 places.
+The competition is fierce; in any given year approximately 18,000 students apply for about 1,500 coveted three-year places.
 However, we are fortunate to have one of the country's leading Drama School specialists here at Hurtwood to help you.